propsandtransforms/splunk/Splunk-SysAdmin.md

 #### The props.conf File

-props.conf is a config file that is referenced during all phases of Splunk data processing

->Inputs, indexing, parsing and searching
+props.conf is a config file that is referenced during all phases of Splunk data processing.
+Inputs, indexing, parsing and searching.

 All data modifications in props.conf are based on either source, sourcetype, or host

+props.conf
 ```
 [source::source_name]
 attribute = value